Nhousen1/Evershore-CG3DGP-Project/README.md

 - ~~Made and imported custom oar 3d model~~
 <img src="GDD_Images/Screenshot 2025-12-15 124849.png" alt="Screenshot 2025-12-15 124849" width="400">
 *Oar model made in Blender.
-Ecpirmenting with a bevel mask and color ramp to highlight edges*
+Expirmenting with a bevel mask and color ramp to highlight edges*

 - ~~Fix tree collision and awkward level layout in final hub.~~
 - ~~Add water kill volume to the tutorial.~~